 You can also log in to your betting accounts and check for yourself.
 Whichever way you keep an eye on things, you’ll find the following offers at the leading US sportsbooks:

-Free Baseball Bets: These promos are often linked to deposits.
+These promos are often linked to deposits.
 For example, you might be asked to reload your account with $10 to receive a free $5 bet on the next MLB game.

-Enhanced Odds: The top US sportsbooks will always offer generous odds.
+The top US sportsbooks will always offer generous odds.
 However, there are times when you can get even more value thanks to enhanced odds.
 These baseball promos are when the bookmaker increases the standard line by a point or two.

-Bet Insurance: Also known as cashback or risk-free bets, these offers allow you to get a rebate if your pick loses.
+Also known as cashback or risk-free bets, these offers allow you to get a rebate if your pick loses.
 For example, if you bet on the Red Sox to win and they don’t, an insurance bonus will see you get the stake back (up to a certain amount) as a free wager.

 Okay, so we’re almost at fourth base.
-The plate is in sight and you’re about to score a home run.
+The plate is in sight, and you’re about to score a home run.
 To help you get down the final stretch without falling, here are some quick baseball betting strategy tips you can use each time you place a wager:

 In simple terms, don’t bet more than you can afford.
 Make sure your stake is a small percentage of your total bankroll.

-We referenced odds earlier in this guide and said they’re based on a bookmaker’s analysis.
-That’s true, but as we know, the bookies aren’t always right.
-If you can find odds that don’t match your take on a game, they could represent hidden value.
+They could represent hidden value if you can find odds that don’t match your take on a game.
 For example, if the Mets are +200 but you think they’re a +100 shot, this is a smart bet because you’re getting more value, according to your take on the game.
 Alternatively, you may prefer an early future bet on MVP odds if you're familiar with player statistics.

 Most people bet on instinct, but the pros use data to guide their decisions.
 This, of course, doesn’t always work out the way it was meant to.
-However, if you can compare the stats between two teams, look at recent results, scroll through the starting line-ups, and consider the weather conditions, you stand a better chance of being right.
+However, if you can compare the stats between the two teams, look at recent results, scroll through the starting line-ups, and consider the weather conditions, you stand a better chance of being right.